 Doesn’t’ suck, hey?
 Oh heck, here is another one:

-So on my way through Great Falls, I stop in at the Lewis and Clark Interpretative Center.
+So on my way through Great Falls, I stopped in at the Lewis and Clark Interpretative Center.
 It’s right on the way, and the nice thing is that I have the National Park Service pass, so for only $80 a year, you can get in free to all national parks, monuments and other cool places run by the National Park Service.

 So this trip did not cost me anything, and I got to take a break from the drive to walk around this really cool place and along the Missouri River.